Before reading this article, count how many commitments you have.

 6 – Your Work will Still be There After

 All these tasks are important, of course, but self-care is something you do alongside those things.
-In other words, you don’t have to finish your checklist before dedicating an hour to taking time for yourself.
+In other words, you don’t have to finish your checklist before spending an hour of time for yourself.

 In the world of adulting, there will always be something else that you could be doing.
 Something else will always try to fill up your free time.

-More importantly, that something will always be there after you finish taking time for yourself.
+More importantly, that something will always be there after you’ve taken time for yourself.
 So you have no excuse to not prioritize making time for yourself, too.

-7 – You can Have Fun while Taking Time for Yourself
+7 – You can Have Fun while Taking Me Time

-Some of these self-care gift ideas will certainly get you in the spirit of taking time for yourself.
+Some of these self-care gift ideas will certainly get you in the spirit of making time for yourself.
 Also, here are some self-care activities to do during your quality time with yourself:

 - Self Care Activities: